grafana/loki/docs/sources/operations/query-fairness/_index.md

 ## What are hierarchical queues and how do they work

-To understand hierarchical queues, we first need to know that in the scheduler component each tenant has it's own FIFO queue where (sub-)queries are enqueued.
+To understand hierarchical queues, we first need to know that in the scheduler component each tenant has it's own first in first out (FIFO) queue where sub-queries are enqueued.
+Sub-queries are queries that result from splitting and sharding of a query sent by a client using HTTP.
 Depending on whether shuffle sharding is turned off or on, either all queriers or a subset of those queriers are allowed to dequeue from a tenant queue.